 Breakout Sessions and Group Discussion: How to Maximize Chances to Get the First R01/U01 in the Next 2-3 Years

-In the afternoon, the K investigators met in small breakout groups with the mentors to discuss strategies to maximize the chances of the K awardees getting their first R01/U01 in the next 2-3 years.
-After the small group discussions, the meeting participants reassembled, and each of the three small groups shared insights from their discussions.
+During the second breakout sessions, the K award investigators and NIAMS scholar met in small groups with the mentors to discuss strategies to maximize the chances of the K awardees getting their first R01/U01 in the next 2-3 years.
+After the small group conversations, the meeting participants reassembled, and each of the two small groups shared insights from their discussions.

 Professional and Voluntary Organizations Meeting with NIAMS Staff

-After the breakout session and discussion, the meeting continued with a panel on grantsmanship moderated by Dr. Cibotti.
-Panelists included the meeting mentors and Dr. Alexey Belkin, a NIAMS program Director who previously worked at the NIH Center for Scientific Review.
-Questions and a brief summary of panelists’ responses are provided below.
+After the breakout sessions and discussion, the meeting continued with a panel on grantsmanship moderated by Dr. Cibotti.
+Panelists included the meeting mentors and Dr. Alexey Belkin, a NIAMS program director who previously worked at the NIH Center for Scientific Review.
+A brief summary of the panelists’ responses is provided below.

 As a reviewer, what you would like to see on the aims page and the research strategy section of a competitive R01 application from a new principal investigator?